 Young people around the world have a critical role to play in raising awareness and developing new strategies to reduce threats from weapons of mass destruction and conventional arms, including their proliferation.
 It is imperative to listen, engage and work with this generation in discussions on disarmament, non-proliferation and arms control issues.

 Secretary-General Guterres has made a major push to empower youth, noting their role as the leaders of tomorrow and insisting the next generation must have a say in how their future will be shaped.
 He articulates in his Agenda for Disarmament: Securing Our Common Future, how young people have been a tremendous force for change in the world, noting how they have “proved their power time and again in support of the cause of disarmament.
-Young campaigners have worked at the forefront of successful international campaigns to ban landmines, cluster munitions and nuclear weapons.
-Every member of the staff of the International Campaign to Abolish Nuclear Weapons was under the age of 35 when it was awarded the Nobel Peace Prize in 2017.”
+Young campaigners have worked at the forefront of successful international campaigns to ban landmines, cluster munitions and nuclear weapons.”

 Useful disarmament-related websites for Youth